bmarchenko/city-routes/README.md

 Further Improvements
 ====================
 - Decrease memory usage.
 Currently all routes data is being kept in memory even though only one is calulated.
+- In order to simplify calculation preprocessing of DSL may take place, for instance, merge turns with following go setting it's direction, convert instructions with landmarks to instructions with blocks numbers etc.
 - If same route would be queried multiple times, it makes sense to cache the calculation results.
 - If number of users raise and speed is not important to them, pre or post calculation may take place in order to balance resources.
 - If number of routes raise and more complex calculation is needed, for example "find the closest path to landmark" or